Denmark in the Eurovision Song Contest 2000: Background

 Prior to the 2000 contest, DR had participated in the Eurovision Song Contest representing Denmark twenty-nine times since its first entry in 1957.
 It had won the contest, to this point, on one occasion: with the song "Dansevise" performed by Grethe and Jørgen Ingmann.

 As part of its duties as participating broadcaster, DR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
-The broadcaster organised the Dansk Melodi Grand Prix 2000 national final in order to select its entry for the 2000 contest; the broadcaster has selected all of their Eurovision entries through Dansk Melodi Grand Prix.
+The broadcaster organised the Dansk Melodi Grand Prix 2000 national final in order to select its entry for the 2000 contest; the broadcaster has selected all but one of their Eurovision entries through Dansk Melodi Grand Prix.

 Before Eurovision

 Dansk Melodi Grand Prix 2000

-Dansk Melodi Grand Prix 2000 was the 31st edition of Dansk Melodi Grand Prix, the music competition organised by DR to select its entries for the Eurovision Song Contest.
+Dansk Melodi Grand Prix 2000 was the 31st edition of Dansk Melodi Grand Prix, the music competition organised by DR to select its entry for the Eurovision Song Contest.
 The event was held on 19 February 2000 at the Cirkusbygningen in Copenhagen, hosted by Natasja Crone Back and Michael Carøe and televised on DR1.
+The program was produced by Jørn Fabricius, with the set being designed by Birger Christensen.
 The national final was watched by 1.356 million viewers in Denmark, making it the most popular show of the week in the country.